 Multi-Function Printer Accessibility

 Multi-function printers share the same issues as VoIP systems.
 From their screens to physical operation, they are challenging for the visually impaired to use.
-These devices also utilize PDFs for their documentation, which make using them impossible for the blind.
+These devices also utilize PDFs for their documentation, which makes using them impossible for the blind.

 Canon Voice Guidance Kit and Lexmark Accessibility Solution are two solutions to this issue.
-Each offer text-to-speech functionality as well as voice operation.
+Each offers text-to-speech functionality as well as voice operation.
 Utilizing accessible screen features on their desktop, your visually impaired employees can also operate these printers with ease.